2023 Most Popular Allied Health Services Associate Degree Schools in Indiana

 Full Allied Health & Medical Assisting Services at University of Southern Indiana Report

 A rank of #4 on this year’s list means University of Indianapolis is a great place for allied health and medical assisting services students working on their associate degree.
-Located in the large city of Indianapolis, UIndy is a private not-for-profit college with a medium-sized student population.
+Located in the large city of Indianapolis, UIndy is a private not-for-profit school with a medium-sized student population.

 Women make up 89% of the medical assisting majors at the school.